-Four University of Iowa faculty members have received the 2020 President and Provost Award for Teaching Excellence in recognition of their years of outstanding teaching.
-The recipients are: Nancy Abram, associate professor of practice in the Tippie College of Business Department of Marketing; Stella Burch Elias, professor and Chancellor William Gardiner Hammond Fellow in Law; Julia Kleinschmit, clinical associate professor in the School of Social Work in the College of Liberal Arts and Sciences; and Suresh M.L.
-Raghavan, professor of biomedical engineering in the College of Engineering.
+Four University of Iowa faculty members have won the 2012 President and Provost Award for Teaching Excellence in recognition of their years of outstanding teaching.
+The recipients are: A. Allen Bradley Jr., professor of civil and environmental engineering in the College of Engineering; Jay Christensen-Szalanski, professor and departmental executive officer of the Department of Management and Organizations in the Tippie College of Business; Caroline K. Sheerin, professor of legal analysis, writing, and research in the College of Law; and Jodi Tate, clinical associate professor in the Department of Psychiatry in the Carver College of Medicine.

 The award, which is administered by the UI Council on Teaching, was created in 2004 as a university-wide recognition for faculty members who have demonstrated a sustained, high level of teaching excellence.